-The study provides self-reported data for all the 16 public senior institutions, which comprise the University of North Carolina System, as well as UNC Hospitals at Chapel Hill, a part of the University of North Carolina System.
+The study provides self-reported data for all the 16 public senior institutions, which comprise the UNC System, as well as UNC Hospitals in Chapel Hill, a part of the System.
 The institutions are listed by Carnegie Classification in each table, and by type on page i along with the name of the chancellor and the project officer for each school.
 An alphabetical listing of these institutions, including mailing addresses and other information, can be found on page 107.

 Due to the unique facilities requirements of health affairs complexes and medical schools, data for the Division of Health Affairs at East Carolina University and the University of North Carolina at Chapel Hill are listed separately from their parent campuses.
-For similar reasons, the Facilities Inventory and Utilization Study separately lists the data for North Carolina State University's College of Veterinary Medicine.
+For similar reasons, the Facilities Inventory and Utilization Study separately lists the data for NC State University's School of Veterinary Medicine.